9th Grade Overview

 Using the Hero's Journey as a template this year, we will explore stories that have shaped our society from ancient times to the present, and we will discover stories that challenge us to look at ourselves and the world around us in a new way.

 In our English class, we will read and discuss literature and non-fiction as it relates to the Hero's Journey.
-In our film and environmental studies classes, we will discuss how we as individuals, working together, can shape the stories of the present and the future to create the type of positive change the world so desperately needs.
+In our Ethnic Studies class, we will discuss how we as individuals, working together, can shape the stories of the present and the future to create the type of positive change the world so desperately needs.

 For the semester collaborative project, students will work with resources from the MyHero Project to choose a hero in their community to interview.
-They will then create films in groups about their chosen heroes which will be shown at our spring film festival.
+They will then create films in groups in their Script Writing and Analysis class about their chosen heroes, which may be shown at our spring film festival.